 Water parks & resort pool

-Make like Moana and spend some time with the ocean water at your resort pool or one of Disney’s water parks.
+Make like Moana and spend some time in the water at your resort pool or one of Disney’s water parks.

 Lately, Disney World has been keeping one water park open and closing the other for refurbishment.
 So more than likely you won’t have a choice on which one to attend!